-MCQs on Sterilization and Disinfection - Decontamination, aseptic processes in laboratory and hospitals
+MCQs on Sterilization and Disinfection - Decontamination, aseptic processes, safety precautions in laboratory and hospitals

-1) Name all the common physical agents used for the sterilization process in healthcare facilities such as microbiology laboratories, hospitals, and biotechnology industries
+1) Name all the common physical methods used for the sterilization process in healthcare facilities such as microbiology laboratories, hospitals, and biotechnology industries

 a) Dry heat

-2) Autoclave method is the most common and reliable sterilization process used in the microbiology laboratory.
+2) Autoclave is the example of moist heat method which is common and reliable sterilization method used in the microbiology laboratory.

-Which of the following are the recommended heat temperature and time periods for the moist heat sterilization method used in an autoclave?
+Which of the following is the recommended heat temperature and time period for the moist heat sterilization method used in an autoclave?

 3) What is the correct statement for the term 'Bioburden'?